-We say that not only the charge Q is local (that is, its density q(x) is a local field), but also that it is local with respect to the fundamental fields (that is, its density is a field local with respect to the fundamental fields).
+We say that not only the charge Q is local (that is, its density q(x) is a local field), but also that it is local with respect to a fundamental fields (that is, its density is a field local with respect to the fundamental fields).
 I will come back to the various extension of the concept of locality a bit later in the course.
+What we say here, in other words, is that the densities of the conserved charges must be in the consistent set of local observables that include fields that create the particles.